 Graduate and Groundbreaking

 1978– Phi Beta Lambda, national business fraternity wins eight first-place awards and chapter of the year at the Colorado State Leadership Conference and then is named National PBL Chapter of the year.
-Betty Smith of Burlington graduates; Smith is the first student to earn a degree without setting foot on the
+Betty Smith of Burlington graduates; Smith is the first student to earn a degree without setting foot on the main campus at MCC.
+August 1978, groundbreaking ceremonies take place at the permanent site on Barlow Road.

 Sculpture on West Lawn